 [transport] reportfrom = email@example.com sendmail = /usr/sbin/sendmail [tagmap] all: firstname.lastname@example.org webserver, !mailserver: email@example.com, firstname.lastname@example.org

 For an extensive list of supported operating systems, see metadata.json

-This module should be used only if you're using the JVM on the Puppet master.
-For older versions of Puppet, or if using the legacy Puppet master on Apache/Rack/Passenger, use Puppet's built-in tagmail feature.
+This module should be used only if you're using the JVM on the Puppet server.
+For older versions of Puppet, or if using the legacy Puppet server on Apache/Rack/Passenger, use Puppet's built-in tagmail feature.

 Puppet modules on the Puppet Forge are open projects, and community contributions are essential for keeping them great.
 We can't access the huge number of platforms and myriad hardware, software, and deployment configurations that Puppet is intended to serve.
 We want to keep it as easy as possible to contribute changes so that our modules work in your environment.
 There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.

 For more information, see our module contribution guide.

 To see who's already involved, see the list of contributors.

 - (IAC-1356) Correct broken links in readme #200 (Disha-maker)

 - Broken links removed from README file #199 (Disha-maker)